Moʼorea: Agriculture

 Until the end of the 20th century, coffee was still grown on Moorea.
-Due to falling coffee prices, this is no longer profitable and the cultivation of agricultural export crops has shifted to pineapple and the coveted Tahitian vanilla.
-Some small family farms continue to produce copra in the traditional way.
+Due to falling coffee prices, this is no longer profitable and the cultivation of agricultural export crops has shifted to pineapple and Tahitian vanilla.
+Some small family farms continue to produce copra traditionally.
 Breadfruit, yams, taro, sweet potatoes, bananas, coconuts, and other tropical and subtropical fruits are grown for home consumption and hotel kitchens.
 Fishing continues to play an important, though declining, role in the island's economy.

-Research facilities
+Research

 The University of California, Berkeley maintains the Richard B. Gump South Pacific Research Station on the west coast of Cook's Bay.
 The Gump station is also home to the Moorea Coral Reef Long Term Ecological Research Site (MCR LTER), part of a network established by the National Science Foundation in 1980 to support research on long-term ecological phenomena.
 The Moorea Coral Reef LTER became the 26th site in the network in September 2004.

-The French École pratique des hautes études (EPHE) and the Centre national de la recherche scientifique (National Centre for Scientific Research; CNRS) maintain a research station at the end of Ōpūnohu Bay.
-This Centre de Recherches Insulaires et Observatoire de l'Environnement (Centre for island research and environment observatory) is a research site for several international projects, including the monitoring of coral reefs throughout French Polynesia as well as the monitoring of the fish population on the Tīahurā transect of Moorea's reef.
+Since 1981, the French École pratique des hautes études (EPHE) and the Centre national de la recherche scientifique (National Centre for Scientific Research; CNRS) have been maintaining a research station at the end of Ōpūnohu Bay.
+This Centre de Recherches Insulaires et Observatoire de l'Environnement (CRIOBE, Centre for island research and environment observatory) is a research site for several international projects, including the monitoring of coral reefs throughout French Polynesia as well as the monitoring of the fish population on the Tīahurā transect of Moorea's reef.

+The Moorea Biocode Project was an initiative to document and record the genetic sequences of every species native to the island.
+The project discovered endemic species such as Patagurus rex, a shell-less hermit crab dredged from the waters around Moorea.

 Religion

-The majority of the local population is affiliated with Christianity, a consequence of European colonization and the activity of missionary groups from both the Catholic Church and various Protestant groups.
-The Catholic Church controls 4 church buildings and a religious center on the island, all under the jurisdiction of the Metropolitan Archdiocese of Papeete with headquarters on the island of Tahiti:
+The majority of the local population are Christians, a consequence of European colonization and the activity of missionary groups from both the Roman Catholic Church and various Protestant groups.
+The Catholic Church controls four church buildings and a religious center on the island, all under the jurisdiction of the Metropolitan Archdiocese of Papeete with headquarters on the island of Tahiti:

 St. Joseph Church in Paopao (Église Saint Joseph), Holy Family Church in Haapiti (Église de la Sainte-Famille), St. Michael Church in Papetōai (Église de Saint-Michel) St. Patrick Church in Afareaitu (Église de Saint-Patrice) and St. Francis Xavier Religious Center in Varari (Centre religieux Saint-François-Xavier).

 Near Afareaitu is Moorea's oldest worship platform, the Marae Umarea, built around 900 CE, with its enclosure of large coral slabs directly over the lagoon.